SpexGuy/AoC-2020/README.md

 # Advent Of Code Zig 2020

 This repo contains my solutions from Advent of Code 2020, done in Zig.
-Some of them contain only solutions for part 2.
+Some days only contain solutions for part 2.
 It's based on [my zig advent of code template](https://github.com/SpexGuy/Zig-AoC-Template).

 ### How to use this repo: